TuanKiet04/Simple_RAG_Chatbot/README.md

 # Simple RAG Chatbot

-This repository contains the development of a **Retrieval-Augmented Generation (RAG)** chatbot designed to interact with private PDF documents.
-It features a modular structure including a dedicated Frontend and Backend.
+This repository contains a small pipeline of a **Retrieval-Augmented Generation (RAG)** chatbot designed to interact with private PDF documents.

 ---